evgenyneu/Auk/README.md

 MoaSimulator.autorespondWithImage("www.site.com", image: UIImage(named: "35px.jpg")!)
 ```

-## Scroll view delegate

-If you need to assign a delegate to the scroll view please do so **before** accessing `scrollView.auk` property.

 ## Respond to image tap

 Here is what you need to do to add an image tap handler to the scroll view.